What to look for in the best vacuum cleaner?

 Vacuum Cleaners, the dirt suckers at home could be a costly appliance if it were used more often, usually just an hour a week but you still want to find a good vacuum that can actually stand up to the mess all over without spending much.

-There’s a lot of vacuum cleaners in the market, upright, handheld, bagged? cordless?
+There’s a lot of vacuum cleaners on the market, upright, handheld, bagged? cordless?
 The possibilities seem endless.
-Discover how can vacuum cleaner contribute to your home’s energy usage and how it can make big difference on your bill.
+Discover how can vacuum cleaner contribute to your home’s energy usage and how it can make a big difference on your bill.
 Consider these factors: